Aakashdeep21/Hive-Spark/README.md

 create database hive_spark;
  ```

-<p>"Now, we will create two Hive tables.
-The column structure of each table will mirror that of our source file."</p>
+<p>Now, we will create two Hive tables.
+The column structure of each table will mirror that of our source file.</p>

 <p>Hive DDL (Data Definition Language) command to create a <code data-start="82" data-end="92">customers</code> table.</p>

 ```sql
 create table hive_spark.customers(
 customer_id string,